alsaydali/toolbox-ONHOLD/README.md

 There are a lot of utilites that I use them in many projects, so thought to add them in my own semi framework

 ## About this:

+During COVID-19 isolation time, I thought to write those utilities, from scratch, line by line with pure CSS only.